hitzhangjie/golang-debugger/doc/basics/dependencies.md

 Nowadays, most operating systems implement memory’s protective mode, it is the base stone of multi-user, multi-task operating system.
 If there’s no protective mode, there’s no so-called security at all.

-Opposite to DOS, Windows, Linux, BSD have fairly sophisticated memory protection scheme.
+Opposite to DOS, Windows, Linux and BSD have fairly sophisticated memory protection scheme.
 This means that if you want to write a debugger, you’ll need to rely on the system calls.

 Take Linux system calls as an example, the tracee process can be attached via **ptrace(PTRACE_ATTACH…)**, then the tracee will be notified by **SIGSTOP** sent by kernel, then tracee will stop, tracer process can call **waitpid(pid)** to wait this happens.
 After that, tracer process can call ptrace with other request param (PTRACE_GETREGS, PTRACE_SETREGS, PTRACE_PEEKDATA, PTRACE_POKEDATA…) to further inspect the tracee runtime state and control its code execution path.